hhhhhhhhhn/mds/README.md

 # MarkdownScript

 Markdown-powered scripts.

 Note: This package needs to be bundled with [jailed](https://github.com/asvd/jailed)

 ## Usage

 In HTML:

 ```html
 ...
 <div id="scriptid"></div>
 ...
 ```

-In JS (deferred):
+In JS (not deffered):

 ```javascript
 let script = new mds.Script("scriptid", code, bindings)
 ```

 ## MDS format

 Markdown with scripting capabilities.
 Variables are marked with double curly braces (`{{}}`).
 They all follow the same format, `{{type:name:data}}`, where the type and data follows the table below, the name is unique and the `:data`